 Days later, with Alexander’s cavalry in hot pursuit, Darius was killed by his own cousin, who delivered the fallen king’s head to Alexander as a tribute.
 Appalled by the treasonous act, Alexander had the man tortured and executed before declaring himself the undisputed king of Macedonia, Greece, and now Persia.

 The reign of Alexander the Great was short-lived.
-After subduing all of the Persian Empire, his army marched west and got as far as India before turning back home to Macedon.
+After subduing all of the Persian Empire, his army marched east and got as far as India before turning back home to Macedon.
 But he never made it home.
 At just 32 years old, Alexander died in Persia in the palace of Nebuchadnezzar II in Babylon from a sudden and mysterious illness.